jaspercooper/collaborative_workflow/README.md

-# Tools for researching and publishing with collaborators
+# Collaborative Workflows: Columbia methods workshop on tools for researching and publishing with collaborators

 ## GitHub